Foundation Model-oriented Robustness: Robust Image Model Evaluation with Pretrained Models: Experiments - Evaluation and Understanding of Models

 \subsection{Understanding the Properties of Our Evaluation System}

 We continue to investigate several properties of the models in the next couple sections.
-To save space, we will mainly present the results on CIFAR10 experiment here and save the details to the appendix: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item In Appendix~\ref{sec:transfer}, we explore the transferability of the generated images.
-The results of a reasonable transferability suggest that our method of generating images can be potentially used in a broader scope: we can leverage the method to generate a static set of images and set a benchmark to help the development of robustness methods. \item In Appendix~\ref{sec:fgsm}, we test whether initiating the perturbation process with adversarial examples will degrade the FMR.
-We find that initiaing with FGSM adversarial examples~\citep{goodfellow2015explaining} barely affect FMR. \item In Appendix~\ref{sec:pgd}, we compare the vanilla model to a model trained by PGD~\citep{madry2017towards}.
+To save space, we will mainly present the results on CIFAR10 experiment here and save the details to the appendix: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item In Appendix~\ref{sec:transfer}, we explore the transferability of the generated images and validate the reliability of the FMR metric.
+The results of a reasonable transferability suggest that our method of generating images is not model-specificity, and can be potentially used in a broader scope: we can leverage the method to generate a static set of images and set a benchmark to help the development of robustness methods. \item In Appendix~\ref{sec:pgd}, we compare the vanilla model to a model trained by PGD~\citep{madry2017towards}.
 We find that these two models process the data differently.
-However, their robustness weaknesses are exposed to a similar degree by our test system. \item In Appendix~\ref{sec:advt}, we explore the possibility of improving the evaluated robustness by augmenting the images with those generated by our evaluation system.
-Due to the required computational load, we only use a static set of generated images to train the model and the results suggest that static set of images for augmentation cannot sufficiently robustify the model to our evaluation system. \item We also notice that the generated images tend to shift the color of the original images, so we tested the robustness of grayscale models in Appendix~\ref{sec:greyscale}, the results suggest removing the color channel will not improve robustness performances. \end{itemize}
+However, their robustness weaknesses are exposed to a similar degree by our test system. \item In Appendix~\ref{sec:advt}, we investigate enhancing evaluated robustness by training the model with images generated by our evaluation system.
+Due to computational constraints, we use a static image set for training, which indeed improves model robustness in our system. \item We also notice that the generated images tend to shift the color of the original images, so we tested the robustness of grayscale models in Appendix~\ref{sec:greyscale}, the results suggest removing the color channel will not improve robustness performances. \end{itemize}